henryw374/cljc.java-time/README.md

 See [my talk at Clojure/North 2019](https://www.youtube.com/watch?v=UFuL-ZDoB2U) for more background.

-This library mostly works on [babashka](https://github.com/borkdude/babashka/).
-Only 'mostly' because babashka doesn't include all classes from java.time.
-TemporalQuery for example.
-If a namespace that uses TemporalQuery is required, an error is thrown.

 Temporal, the [new JS platform Date-Time lib](https://github.com/tc39/proposal-temporal) has been considered for use as an alternative basis of this library instead of js-joda, but although it has some overlap with java.time, Temporal is different enough that implementing cljc.java-time would be very